cadwmaster/the-tick-react/README.md

 ### `npm run coverage`

-Launches the test runner with the coverage flat so you can get the report
+Launches the test runner with the coverage flag so you can get the report.\

 ### `npm run build`